jianer123/plotly.py/python/axes.md

 fig.show()
 ```

-### Set axis title position
+### Set axis self position

-This example sets `standoff` attribute to cartesian axes to determine the distance between the tick labels and the axis title.
-Note that the axis title position is always constrained within the margins, so the actual standoff distance is always less than the set or default value.
-By default [automargin](https://plotly.com/python/setting-graph-size/#automatically-adjust-margins) is `True` in Plotly template for the cartesian axis, so the margins will be pushed to fit the axis title at given standoff distance.
+This example sets `standoff` attribute to cartesian axes to determine the distance between the tick labels and the axis self.
+Note that the axis self position is always constrained within the margins, so the actual standoff distance is always less than the set or default value.
+By default [automargin](https://plotly.com/python/setting-graph-size/#automatically-adjust-margins) is `True` in Plotly template for the cartesian axis, so the margins will be pushed to fit the axis self at given standoff distance.

 ```python
 import plotly.graph_objects as go